Solution Validation

 Mistake 4: Feature Creep

-The MVP rule: If you're not embarrassed, you waited too long.
+The MVP rule: if you are not embarrassed, you waited too long.

 Mistake 5: Explaining Too Much

-If they need explanation to understand it, it's not clear enough.
+If they need explanation to understand it, it is not clear enough.

 Mistake 6: Taking All Feedback Equally